Texas Child Support Overview

 Many believe that they do not have to pay child support if they are unemployed.
 However, the court can still order child support based on the current minimum wage as if the obligor was employed.

 Child support is most often paid in one of two ways:

-- the obligor can pay the child support themselves, or
+- The obligor pays the child support themselves

-- the child support can be withheld from the obligor’s check by their employer.
+- The child support is withheld from the obligor’s check by their employer

 If the child support is not withheld, the obligor is responsible for sending the child support each month to either the obligee or the Texas State Disbursement Unit.
 In most cases, child support in Texas is ordered to be paid through the disbursement unit, which is a clearinghouse that receives the payments, credits them to the child support account, and then sends them on to the receiving party.
 For both parties, this process creates a record that the support was paid.
 In addition, if the support is not paid or not paid timely, there is a record of that for subsequent enforcement proceedings.

 Learn more about child support payments by calling our Texas divorce attorneys at (940) 236-0972.